aws/amazon-sagemaker-examples/README.md

 These examples provide quick walkthroughs to get you up and running with the labeling job workflow for Amazon SageMaker Ground Truth.

-- [Bring your own model for sagemaker labeling workflows with active learning](ground_truth_labeling_jobs/bring_your_own_model_for_sagemaker_labeling_workflows_with_active_learning) is an end-to-end example that shows how to bring your custom training, inference logic and active learning to the Amazon SageMaker ecosystem.
+- [Bring your own model for SageMaker labeling workflows with active learning](ground_truth_labeling_jobs/bring_your_own_model_for_sagemaker_labeling_workflows_with_active_learning) is an end-to-end example that shows how to bring your custom training, inference logic and active learning to the Amazon SageMaker ecosystem.
 - [From Unlabeled Data to a Deployed Machine Learning Model: A SageMaker Ground Truth Demonstration for Image Classification](ground_truth_labeling_jobs/from_unlabeled_data_to_deployed_machine_learning_model_ground_truth_demo_image_classification) is an end-to-end example that starts with an unlabeled dataset, labels it using the Ground Truth API, analyzes the results, trains an image classification neural net using the annotated dataset, and finally uses the trained model to perform batch and online inference.
 - [Ground Truth Object Detection Tutorial](ground_truth_labeling_jobs/ground_truth_object_detection_tutorial) is a similar end-to-end example but for an object detection task.
 - [Basic Data Analysis of an Image Classification Output Manifest](ground_truth_labeling_jobs/data_analysis_of_ground_truth_image_classification_output) presents charts to visualize the number of annotations for each class, differentiating between human annotations and automatic labels (if your job used auto-labeling).
 It also displays sample images in each class, and creates a pdf which concisely displays the full results.